slider6996/PZ-VNGarage-More-Tire-Support-WIP-/DEVELOPMENT.md

 Make sure you've already setup `settings.sh` prior to running this script.

+This will deploy the mod code to `~/Zomboid/Workshop/(MODNAME)` and prepped to be either tested locally or uploaded to the Steam Workshop from within the game client.

 ## Deploying to Steam Workshop

+Deploying to the Steam Workshop can be done from within the game client or via the `deploy_dist.sh` script.

+### For deployment from within the game:

+Ensure that you copy the Workshop ID to `settings.sh` as `WORKSHOP_ID` once you uploaded your first mod.
+This will let the game client track the mod for future updates.

+### For the deployment script:

 Create a file called `.secret` which contains your Steam username, (and optionally password).